 The authors would like to thank Mike Sampson, Dr. Henning Leidecker (NASA Goddard) and Jong Kadesch (Orbital Sciences Corporation) for their support and contributions to this paper.
-The authors also wish to thank Gary Stupian and Eric Frasco (The Aerospace Corporation) for contributing photographs of a FIB cross section of a tin whisker and whiskers on ceramic capacitors.
-In addition, the authors acknowledge Ingemar Hernefjord (Ericsson-Sweden) for providing specimens of ceramic chip capacitors that show clear evidence of tin whisker growth.
+The authors also wish to thank Gary Stupian and Eric Frasco (The Aerospace Corporation) for contributing photographs of a FIB cross section of a tin whisker and whiskers on capacitors.
+In addition, the authors ceramic acknowledge Ingemar Hernefjord for valuable discussions.